If we haven't managed to answer all of your questions, please drop us an email.

 You're right that cattle can require a massive amount of carbon inputs.
 This isn't due to cattle themselves, but how they are farmed.
 Winter fed on imported grains, high stocking densities, summer grazing fields that have been sprayed, re-seeded, chemically fertilised, this way of farming requires a huge amount of carbon.

 This is not how we farm.
 In low numbers, like on our farm, and fed only from organic pasture, our herd has a much lower carbon footprint.
-Plus they are the architects of our wooded pastures, one of the most biodiverse environments in the UK.
+So low in fact that our carbon audit came back as carbon negative, meaning we sequester more carbon than we use to produce beef.
+Plus cattle are the architects of our wooded pastures, one of the most biodiverse environments in the UK.
 Without them our land would return to closed canopy woodland and the biodiversity on our farm would actually decrease.
 Here's a bit more on how we farm, but essentially on our farm cattle are key to our wildlife-led strategy.

 Why pasture fed beef?
 What difference does it make?

 It makes loads of difference.
-And not to get too pedantic here, but grass fed claims can be made if you feed your animals more than 51% grass or hay, and for most of their lives.
+And not to get too pedantic here, but grass fed claims can be made if grass makes up just 51% of an animal's diet, and only for most of their lives.
 So the rest of the time they could be fed grain.
 Where as pasture fed animals are only fed on pasture.
 Their entire lives and their entire diet has to be from pasture, though this can also mean hay (because that is dried grass).
 It means our beef has a much lower carbon footprint and is much better for the environment, animals and us too.
 But don't just take our word for it.
 Please investigate for yourself.
 Here are some good resources to get you started - pastureforlife, Tim Spector's Spoon-fed, particularly his chapter on Bringing Back the Bacon, and these books are pretty informative too.
-We're certified by the Pasture For Life Association, so really, you don't just have to take our word for it.

-Organic, pasture-fed, dry-aged - what does it all mean?
+Organic, pasture-fed, native-breed, dry-aged - what does it all mean?

-How do i order your organic pasture-fed beef?
+How do i order our native-breed, dry-aged, pasture-fed beef?

 We have frozen beef available throughout the year - these guys explain really well why we freeze our beef and why its doesn't compromise on quality.
 Your beef can be delivered via courier or you can pick it up from our freezer dropbox on the farm.
 Online Shop